Sunday, July 31, 2016

 Further on, we could not help but buy some smoked mozzarella.
 We were given strict instructions in how to refresh if after refrigeration and then serve it; chunks of cheese and a handful of sun-dried tomatoes, sprinkled with fresh parsley & mint, dressed with olive oil (only the best extra virgin) and a dash of lemon juice.
 GS bought a pack and considered briefly whether she might live here.
 Other tables bulged with oysters, ripe and tasty tomatoes, a variety of soft lettuce leaves (am I going on here?) and ready to eat fresh & tasty fruits.
 Cherries and peaches are in season at the moment and are an absolute delight!

 Our cooking and curry aromas wafted over the marina in the evenings, unfortunately attracting the wrong sort.
-Ratus Romanus Gladitorii led a midnight raid breaking into the galley, making a b-line for the fresh bread – the only thing (or so we thought) not enclosed in plastic.
+Ratus Romanus Gladitorii led a midnight raid breaking into the galley, making a b-line for the fresh bread – the only thing (or so we thought) not enclosed or boxed in plastic.
 A few days later we discovered that he had also led a charge through the bowels of the boat to find the ground coffee, which apparently was not to his taste.
+(Maybe it wasn't Italian coffee?)
 We’ve seen no sign of him since, so here’s hoping he’s retreated back to his fishing boat or portside residence for better quality feasting!

 Despite the odd glitch (and not unreasonable demand for new galley equipment), you can see we are not starving….
 Although I can just hear the Cap’n meditating, but I think he’s dreaming of legs of lamb, not reciting melodic mantras.
-Hope he can wait the 6 hours it might take to cook it in our flagging oven!
+Hopefully he can wait the 6 hours it might take to cook one in our tiny, flagging, oven!

 Friday, July 29, 2016